lspector/lspector.github.io/publications.md

 Pantridge, E., T. Helmuth, and L. Spector.
 2022.
 Functional code building genetic programming.
 In _Proceedings of the Genetic and Evolutionary Computation Conference (GECCO '22)_, pp. 1000-1008.
 Published by the Association for Computing Machinery. ([pdf](https://doi.acm.org?doi=3512290.3528866))

+Ding, L., and L. Spector.
+2022.
+Evolutionary quantum architecture search for parametrized quantum circuits.
+In _GECCO '22: Proceedings of the Genetic and Evolutionary Computation Conference Companion_, pp. 2190-2195.
+Published by the Association for Computing Machinery. ([pdf](https://doi.acm.org?doi=3520304.3534012))

 Ding, L., R. Boldi, T. Helmuth, and L. Spector.
 2022.
 Lexicase selection at scale.
 In _GECCO '22: Proceedings of the Genetic and Evolutionary Computation Conference Companion_, pp. 2054-2062.
 Published by the Association for Computing Machinery. ([pdf](https://doi.acm.org?doi=3520304.3534026))

 Ding, L., and L. Spector.
 2021.
 Evolving neural selection with adaptive regularization.
 In _Proceedings of GECCO 2021 Companion_, pp. 1717-1725.
 Genetic and Evolutionary Computation Conference (GECCO '21).
 Published by the Association for Computing Machinery. ([pdf](https://doi.org/10.1145/3449726.3463189))